Share this guide:

 Getting married has long been known to help you save money on things such as taxes, and the cost of living, but it can also help you save money on your car insurance.
 Married people are statistically less like to be in road accidents and therefore insurance companies reward this.
-This guide will take you through how you can save money on your car insurance, both through marriage and alternatives.
+This guide will take you through the benefits of marriage when it comes to car insurance, and what you can do to lower your premiums.

 How would getting married affect my car insurance?